-Miner Safety Training, an outstanding provider in monitored live online training, brings the MSHA Part 48 AB Surface & Underground New Miner and Annual Refresher to you.
+Miner Safety Training, an outstanding provider of monitored live online training, brings the MSHA Part 48 AB Surface & Underground New Miner and Annual Refresher to you.

-The training plan for this course is approved by MSHA and takes place in a training room providing an interactive environment for learning and collaborating compliant with MSHA training requirements to see and hear the participant 100% of the time, delivering a personalized experience for every participant.
+The Training Plan as well as the Instructor for this course is approved by MSHA and takes place in a training room providing an interactive environment for learning and collaborating compliant with MSHA training requirements to see and hear the participant 100% of the time, delivering a personalized experience for every participant.
 We cover every subject required by MSHA Part 48 New and Experienced Miner.
-At the completion of the course, students that have completed and followed the code of ethics and conduct during the training, will obtain the 5000-23 form to work on any mine site in the US and it will be widely accepted by most mine operators worldwide.
+At the completion of the course, students that have completed and followed the code of ethics and conduct during the training will obtain the 5000-23 form to work on any mine site in the US and it will be widely accepted by most mine operators worldwide.

 Part 48 B New Miner MSHA Safety Training

 A 24-hour New Miner Training is required.
 A surface mine means an area containing an open pit excavation, surface operations incident to an underground mine, or associated activities adjacent to the excavation or surface operations, from which coal or other minerals are produced for sale, exchange, or commercial use; and includes all buildings and equipment above the surface of the ground used in connection with such mining.
 It will cover courses that are more specific to hazards and risks in the mining environment.
 Everyone in the mine has to know and be familiar with, all the safety rules.